 I suggest having a sunset cocktail and swim at Jack’s, and then, while you still have a bit of light, heading to the Belmont Walkway for dinner.
 Kids will enjoy the climbing part of the hike, too, but some of the stairs can be steep, so be prepared!

-No guide to Bequia would be complete without mentioning the Old Hegg Turtle Sanctuary, which has been working since the mid-90s to protect the endangered hawksbill turtle.
+If you need more things to do in Bequia, consider the Old Hegg Turtle Sanctuary, which has been working since the mid-90s to protect the endangered hawksbill turtle.
 It’s only 10 minutes north of Port Elizabeth and gives kid-friendly tours daily.

 Where to Stay in Bequia with Kids

-Bequia Beach Hotel
+1. Bequia Beach Hotel

 Our children loved the homemade bread basket each morning at Bagatelle restaurant.
 I couldn’t get enough of the traditional Caribbean saltfish.
 The hotel offered babysitting by trusted staff members, which meant we were comfortable leaving during the day to go diving.

-Bequia Plantation Hotel
+2. Bequia Plantation Hotel

 Other family travelers we met recommended the laid-back Bequia Plantation Hotel, which also offers two-bedroom garden cottages.
 The grounds surround an original plantation house.
 It has a small beach and is within walking distance to town and several restaurants.